Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Related Work

 \paragraph{Discovering Semantic Vector Fields} The direction corresponding to an attribute varies depending on the location in the latent space, thereby indicating that a set of directions corresponding to attributes forms a set of vector fields, rather than linear arithmetic.
 If so, one can edit an attribute of an image by moving the latent variable nonlinearly along the vector field corresponding to the attribute instead of adding an attribute vector.
 Tzelepis et al.~\cite{Tzelepis_2021_ICCV} proposed WarpedGANSpace, which learns a set of vector fields, each of which is defined as a gradient flow of an RBF function on the latent space.
 Choi et al.~\cite{Choi2021DoNE} learned a local basis at every point of the latent space such that each element of the local basis corresponds to an attribute.
 StyleFlow~\cite{Abdal2021} and SSFlow~\cite{Liang2021SSFlowSN} used normalizing flows to define a local coordinate system.
 On an $N$-dimensional manifold, a local basis, local coordinate system, and a set of $N$ linearly independent vector fields are compatible; such vector fields are called coordinate vector fields (see Example 8.2, \cite{Lee2012}).
 However, because the coordinate system in the above studies is defined only locally, multiple edits may be inconsistent globally.
 We will demonstrate this in the following section.
 See the column ``Vector fields/Local basis'' in Table~\ref{tab:compare-table}.

 Some studies have attempted to define a (Riemannian) metric on the latent space~\cite{Arvanitidis2018,Arvanitidis2020,Chen2018g}.
 These methods successfully interpolate between two images by nonlinearly moving latent variables along the geodesic; however, they are insufficient for attribute editing.
+Some others attempted complex and dynamic editing specified by text rather than attributes~\cite{Tzelepis2022}; nevertheless, such methods cannot be directly compared to ours.